-Unity 3D is a new piece of technology that strives to make life better and easier for game developers.
-Unity is a game engine or a game authoring tool that enables creative folks like you to build video games.
+Unity 3D is a piece of technology that strives to make life better and easier for game developers.
+Unity is a game engine, and a game authoring tool, which enables creative folks like you to build video games.

 By using Unity, you can build video games more quickly and easily than ever before.
 In the past, building games required an enormous stack of punch cards, a computer that filled a whole room, and a burnt sacrificial offering to an ancient god named Fortran.
 Today, instead of spanking nails into boards with your palm, you have Unity.
 Consider it your hammer-a new piece of technology for your creative tool belt.
+That's One Fancy Hammer!